-So, if you’re now convinced that gaining knowledge and skills in the blockchain industry is an attractive and important task, then you’re probably also wondering where you might find such an education.
-While there aren’t as many educational opportunities as there are for other, more traditional fields of expertise, there certainly are options and opportunities available.
+So, suppose you’re convinced that gaining knowledge and skills in the blockchain industry is attractive and important.
+In that case, you’re probably also wondering where you might find such an education.
+While there aren’t as many educational opportunities as there are for other, more traditional fields of expertise, options and opportunities are certainly available.

 Various US tertiary institutions boast offerings of full degrees in the area of blockchain.
 Some examples of these universities include Princeton, Stanford, MIT, Cornell, New York University, The University of Illinois, Georgetown, and Berkeley.

-Of course, not everyone can afford a full-blown degree; it is a time consuming and costly thing to do.
-But not to worry, there are also various short courses and certifications you can complete online.
+Of course, not everyone can afford a full-blown degree; it is a time-consuming and costly thing to do.
+But not to worry, you can also complete various courses and certifications online.
 These are less time-consuming, easier to find and participate in, more practical, and more affordable.
 A quick search online will lead you to some great opportunities.

 Getting A Blockchain Education

-Many argue that because the technology has not massively affected society just yet, it is not necessary to pressure ourselves to gain a blockchain education.
+Many argue that because technology has not massively affected society, it is unnecessary to pressure ourselves to gain a blockchain education.
 And to some extent, that may be true.
-There is nothing really forcing us towards this goal, and presently it may not affect our lives at all.
+Nothing really forces us towards this goal, and presently it may not affect our lives at all.
 However, the potential it has for a technological revolution in the future should light a fire under you to get started.

-Looking at the achievements of the technology thus far, its resilience to have stuck around for many years already, and the fact that it is increasingly being used in top companies should be an indicator that it is not going anywhere and will almost certainly grow much more.
-To get ahead of the pack, it’s probably best to have a foundational blockchain education at the very least.
+Looking at the achievements of the technology thus far should be an indicator it is not going anywhere and will certainly grow much more.
+To get ahead of the pack, it’s probably best to have a foundational blockchain education, at the very least.